Bake These Easy Oatmeal Squares for Breakfast (Filled w/ Banana, Chocolate Chips, & Peanut Butter)

 Bake up a batch of these yummy oatmeal breakfast bars full of peanut butter, banana, and chocolate chips.
 It’s a simple way to bake oatmeal instead of making it on the stove in the morning!

-ingredients for baked oatmeal squares
+Ingredients for easy oatmeal squares

 • Have a nut allergy?
 Leave out the peanut butter and use sunflower seed butter or another nut butter alternative.